pglen/hsencfs/README.md

  HSENCFS mount can be mounted (started) with the on-demand (-o) password option.
-This allows the encryption to ask for a password when any encrypted file is first accessed.
+This allows the encryption to ask for a password when any encrypted file is first accessed or listed.

  The on-demand option requires the use of an ask-pass program.
 The hsaskpass.py is supplied for GUI deployment.
 HSENCFS will start the ask-pass